aimee-mcneil-melville/ToDo-Full-Stack/packages/charlottes-web-log-api/README.md

     Request type and route:<br />
     **DELETE `/v1/posts/:id`**

-    Response: Nothing (status OK)
+    Response: Nothing (status 200 - OK)

-    You may also want to browse the contents of your database in DB Browser or VS Code's SQLite Viewer to verify that deletion has worked as expected.
+    As the Comments table has a field called `post_id` that `references` the Posts table, you will also need to delete any comments with a foreign key matching that post.

+    Comments won't be able to reference a foreign key that doesn't exist.
   </details>

 **Hint:** You can always re-run the seeds of your database to start over with a clean set of records.